ericbarch/dockuwiki/README.md

 ### Can I get that with SSL?
 Nope.
 TLS only, baby.
 But that’s where Let’s Encrypt saves the day:

-1. Start nginx with the 3 volumes declared:
+1. Start the nginx container:
     ```bash
     $ docker run -d --restart=always --name=nginxproxy \
         -p 80:80 -p 443:443 \